Skip to content

 Stories allow the marginalized to be heard by the powerful: they help humans understand each other’s past and present, and they help us imagine different futures.

 At UC Merced, English majors take 24-person seminars throughout their time on campus.
 Our small class sizes, supportive professors, and brilliant, kind students make our program one of the most nurturing on campus, and in the UC system.
-There's a reason our English majors talk about our program as a "family"!
+There's a reason our Literatures in English majors talk about our program as a "family"!
 (Hear from two of them in this recent panel about our program).

 The skills of critical thinking, interpretation, and writing that are developed in English classes are valued by multiple professions, including law, education, medicine, business, technology, journalism, politics, and social work.